dylanjacob76/better-self/README.md

 ## Demo

-Quick demo of application and some of its features
+Quick demo of application and some of its features!

 <img src="./public/images/better-self-demo.gif" alt="better self demo" width="900">